JohnBrungard/CS210-Programming-Languages-Project-3/README.md

   Computer Language Integration.
 It was valuable to see how the strengths of each Computer Language can contribute to a powerful program.

 Q6: How did you make this program maintainable, readable, and adaptable?
-  I used appropriate white space and naming conventions to made the code readable.
+  I used appropriate white space and naming conventions to make the code readable.
 I also used functions and strayed away from hard coding so the code can be adapted and maintained.